julietgolf/vispipe/src/docs/source/guides/settings.rst

 ------------------------

 In these sections, reader and plotting functions can be defined so they can be reused in datatypes.
-The keys for the indivdual function dictionaries are what would normally be in the ``"name"`` field.
+The keys for the individual function dictionaries are what would normally be in the ``"name"`` field.

 "format"